tinally/Restaurant-Tablet/phase2/readme.txt

 to the application.
 You can even run clients on different computers as long as you configure the IP of the master server correctly.
 Everything should synchronize together.

+By default, the client will connect to "localhost".
+If the server is not running on localhost, the client will simply show a window asking for the server's IP.

 ## Getting Started

 This project is set up using Gradle, and as such should be imported as a Gradle project in IntelliJ.
 When prompted to